Solarite

 If you do wrap the web component's html in its tag, that tag name must exactly match the tag name passed to customElements.define().

 Note that by default, h() will render expressions as text, with escaped html entities.
-To render as html, wrap a variable in the h() function:
+To render as html, wrap a variable in the h() function to create a template:

 Folder icon comes from Google.